From Gisborne to Napier via the Mahia Peninsula.

-Jane's contact advised "the best location to watch a launch is at the beach at the end of Blucks Pit Road.
+Jane's coffee shop contact advised "the best location to watch a launch is at the beach at the end of Blucks Pit Road.
 There's no road signage, so give yourself plenty of time to get there.
 Parking facilities are limited and no toilets are available."

 Not quite the Kennedy Space Center in Florida or Vandenberg AFB but probably just as much fun!

 You can watch Rocket Lab launches online HERE.

 As Jane explains, "Here we are in one of the most remote regions of New Zealand's North Island, a place that reminded us of how New Zealand would have been thirty or more years ago, and suddenly we're a stones throw away from a 21st century space program!"

 Having absorbed this unlikely juxtaposition of nature and technology, they continued on their journey, their next stop, the beautiful Rere Falls on the Wharekopae River.

 Then, just a mile further on, they visited the Rere Rockslide, an adrenaline rush experience that will appeal to those who like the wet and wild.
 Armed with a short board or tire tube, you can rocket 200-feet down a wet, slippery slope to splash into the pool below.